M17-Project/LinHT-hw/README.md

 # LinHT-hw
 Linux-based, SDR handheld transceiver

+## Hardware
+Work in progress.
+The device will use a System on Module (SoM) running Linux.

 ## License
 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].